cschwan/hep-mc/README.rst

    :width: 80%

-The integrands are matrix elements from `OpenLoops <https://openloops.hepforge.org/>`_ describing the scattering of W- and Z-bosons.
+The integrands are matrix elements from `OpenLoops <https://openloops.hepforge.org/>`_ describing the scattering of W and Z bosons.
 The generated distribution describes the transverse momentum of the leading jet.
+For more plots see `arXiv:1904.00882 <https://arxiv.org/abs/1904.00882>`_.

 Usage
 =====